Existence and uniqueness theorems for solutions of McKean--Vlasov stochastic equations: Strong solutions; strong and weak uniqueness

-Also, it follows that all expressions in (\ref{ui1}) for small enough \(T>0\) are finite.
+Thus, the function $\psi(r,T)$ (see (\ref{psi})) is finite for $r$ from some (any) finite range $0\le r<K$, if $T$ is small enough.
+It follows that all expressions in (\ref{ui1}) for small enough \(T>0\) are finite.
 So, in particular, both \(\gamma^i_T\) are, indeed, probability densities for small \(T>0\) under the linear growth condition (\ref{bgrow}), too.
-Hence, we can return to the inequalities (\ref{cts}) earlier established for bounded \(\tilde b\), and by virtue of (\ref{nado}) we get,
+Hence, we can return to the inequalities (\ref{cts}) earlier established for bounded \(\widetilde B\), and by virtue of (\ref{nado0}), (\ref{nado1}), and (\ref{nado}) we get,

-with some constant $C$ which constant {\em may} depend on the initial distribution (or value).
+with some constant $C$ which constant may depend on the initial distribution (or value).
 Therefore, \(v(T)=0\) for \(T>0\) small enough.